Island country

-Sovereign states and a de facto state (Taiwan) fully on islands: those with land borders shaded green, and those without shaded dark blue.
+Sovereign states and a de facto state (Taiwan) fully on islands: those with land borders shaded green, and those without shaded blue.

-Countries/territories not shown on the map: Antarctica (aq) (continental disputed territory), Australia (au) (continental country), the Cook Islands (ck) (free association with New Zealand), Greenland (gl) (constituent country of the Kingdom of Denmark), Niue (nu) (free association with New Zealand), and Puerto Rico (pr) (unincorporated U.S. territory).
+Countries/territories not shown on the map include: Antarctica (aq) (continental disputed territory), Australia (au) (continental country), the Cook Islands (ck) (free association with New Zealand), Greenland (gl) (autonomous territory of the Kingdom of Denmark), and Puerto Rico (pr) (unincorporated U.S. territory).

 An island country, island state, or island nation is a country whose primary territory consists of one or more islands or parts of islands.
 Approximately 25% of all independent countries are island countries.
 Island countries are historically more stable than many continental states but are vulnerable to conquest by naval superpowers.
-Indonesia is the largest and most populated island country in the world (and the fourth most populated country overall).
+Indonesia is the largest and most populated island country (and the fourth most populated country overall).

-There are great variations between island country economies: they may rely mainly on extractive industries, such as mining, fishing and agriculture, and/or on services such as transit hubs, tourism, and financial services.
+There is great variation among island countries' economies: they may rely mainly on extractive industries, such as mining, fishing and agriculture, and/or on services such as transit hubs, tourism, and financial services.
 Many islands have low-lying geographies and their economies and population centers develop along coast plains and ports; such states may be vulnerable to the effects of climate change, especially sea level rise.

 Remote or significant islands and archipelagos that are not themselves sovereign are often known as dependencies or overseas territories.